 Clients say they value my ability to engage in complex litigation by developing and implementing multi-faceted responses to their problems.
 I enjoy the challenge of strategizing on many levels, and I always strive to anticipate the possible ramifications, outcomes, roadblocks, and opportunities of any tactic we consider.

 Graham Williams has a knack for approaching cases from a pragmatic, business-oriented approach, which has led him to enjoy a diverse litigation practice.

-As a commercial litigator, Graham recently contributed to the representation of two parishes pursuing a case against a hospital district that was continuing to operate despite having been legislatively dissolved.
+Graham recently contributed to the representation of two parishes pursuing a case against a hospital district that was continuing to operate despite having been legislatively dissolved.
 The suit resulted in an order commanding the hospital district to turn over all of its assets to the two parishes, including a valuable hospital building and more than $1 million in cash.

 Graham has also successfully argued for and obtained a dismissal of claims brought by plaintiffs who alleged that a client’s employee had assaulted them.

 The majority of Graham’s practice centers around complex, often multistate disputes.
 He is comfortable developing strategies on multiple fronts while implementing that strategy at home in Louisiana.
 As commercial realities dictate, Graham often finds himself representing his clients’ interests in adversarial proceedings in bankruptcy courts.

 In addition to his achievements as an advocate, Graham has authored articles published in legal journals on the topics of fraudulent conveyances and the right to restitution.